Tōrei Enji: Biography

 Tōrei born in Kazaki, Shiga prefecture.
 When he was 5 years old, he met the respected Zen master Kogetsu Zenzai (1667–1751).
 This inspired him to begin his studies at a local monastery at the age of 9.
 When he was 17 he went to Daikō-ji in Kyushu, where he was ordained as a Buddhist monk by Kogetsu Zenzai.
 Under the direction of Kogetsu, Tōrei attained his first kenshō.

 After this experience, he set out on a pilgrimage to various Japanese monasteries.
 In 1743, Kogetsu suggested that he should visit Shōin-ji, where Tōrei was to meet the great Rinzai master Hakuin Ekaku and study Zen with him.

 Tōrei stayed with Hakuin until he received a message from home about his mother's illness.
 He looked after her for two years until her death.

 After his mother's death, he went to a small hermitage in Kyoto, where he undertook a very rigorous and ascetic training, which ended with a deep realization.
-However, as a result of practicing in cold conditions he developed of tuberculosis.
+However, as a result of practicing in cold conditions he developed tuberculosis.
 Unsure if he would survive, he decided to write the text Shūmon mujintō ron (The inexhaustible lamp of Zen).
 He was thirty years old at the time.
 After he was finished, his health had improved.
 He sent the text to Hakuin who wrote back saying that it was an excellent introduction to Zen practice.
 The work presents the Zen path according to the Rinzai tradition of Hakuin and attempts to promote the unity of all Buddhist schools under the Ekayana (One Vehicle) view of Zen.
 His work also attempts to reconcile Zen Buddhism with Confucianism, Shintoism and Taoism.

 After his health improved, Tōrei began a teaching career that would last for 40 years.
 He received Hakuin's robe and thus became his principle Dharma heir.

 After Hakuin's death, Tōrei retired to Ryutaku-ji and he remained there for twenty years overseeing its restoration.
 Towards the end of his life Tōrei returned to a small temple in his hometown, where he died in 1792.